spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 4. Wait up to 5 minutes for the new nodes to provision.
 Reducing the node size will make the Cluster Autoscaler shut down the large node and provision smaller-sized nodes with enough capacity to accommodate the current workload.
 Also, the new nodes' count will be within the minimum and maximum limit you specified for the worker pool.

   For example, the snapshot below shows two new nodes of size **t3.medium** spin up automatically.
 These two smaller-sized nodes will be able to handle the workload just as well as the single large-sized node.
-This resultant action will validate that Cluster Autoscaler is working correctly.

   ![A snapshot showing new nodes of size **t3.medium** spin up automatically, *collectively* providing enough capacity to accommodate the current workload. ](/integrations_aws-cluster-autoscaler_two-nodes.png)
   <br />

-To summarize, Cluster Autoscaler dynamically scales cluster nodes to maximize cluster utilization by monitoring the workload.
-If nodes are overutilized, it will provision new nodes to accommodate unscheduled pods.
-On the other hand, if nodes are underutilized, it will migrate the pods from underutilized to other available nodes and shut down underutilized ones.

 # Troubleshooting